A.A family of random variables indexed by a parameter (usually time).

 7A stochastic process is Strict-Sense Stationary (SSS) if:

-A.Its mean is constant.
+A.Its power spectral density is constant.

 B.Its statistical properties are invariant to a shift in the time origin.